EndSSgamesStudio/UPBGE-Fast-Game/README.md

-Warning: Developing PAUSED, I'm working non-stop on my game development If you are interested, enter this new discord server: https://discord.gg/8zVc33A in November I'm going back to work on the addon and again in November, I'm giving $ 100 in Paypal as a commemoration of the game's TRAILER publication!
-Do not miss out this!
+Warning: Developing PAUSED, I'm working non-stop on my game development If you are interested, enter this discord server: https://discord.gg/8zVc33A next year I'll be back to work on the addon
+Bye!